vikasnkumar/financeta/install.md

 available in your distribution's package manager.
 If not, you can find instructions on installing it on their [website](http://www.gnuplot.info).

+#### Installing Prima

+Currently we depend on installing _Prima_ version 1.40\_1 which is a development release.
+Until the formal release is ready, we have to do the following to install the development release,

+    $ sudo perl -MCPAN -e 'CPAN::Shell->install("KARASIK/Prima-1.40_1.tar.gz");'

+or using _App::cpanminus_

+    $ which cpanm || sudo cpan -i App::cpanminus
+    $ cpanm KARASIK/Prima-1.40_1.tar.gz

 #### Installing App::financeta from CPAN

 Check if the `perl` and `cpan` executables are installed on your system and if